Constructing elliptic curves over finite fields with prescribed torsion: Optimizing plane curve equations

-No curves within a distance $k=1$ are found that improve $v(C)$, but for $k=2$ a curve $C'$ is found that is monic in $x$ (and also degree 3), which implies $v(C')<v(C)$. $C'$ is a minimal curve in $N(C,2)$, so $C$ is replaced by $C'$ and the map $\varphi$ becomes
+No curves within a distance $k=1$ are found that improve $v(C)$, but for $k=2$ a curve $C'$ is found that is monic in $x$ (and also degree 3), which implies $v(C')<v(C)$. $C'$ is a minimal curve in $\rho(C,2)$, so $C$ is replaced by $C'$ and the map $\varphi$ becomes

-This reverses the sequence of steps 5,8 (as identified in the key to Table \ref{table:ExampleSearch}) used to reach $C'$ from $C_0$ (so $\varphi$ maps points on $C'$ back to points on $C_0$).
+This reverses the sequence of steps 5,8 (as identified in the key to Table \ref{table:ExampleSearch}), used to reach $C'$ from $C_0$ (so $\varphi$ maps points on $C'$ back to points on $C_0$).
 The next improvement occurs when $k=4$.
-In this case reversing the path 1,3,8,6 from $C$ to $C'$ yields the sequence 6,8,4,2, and $\varphi$ becomes
+In this case reversing the path 1,3,8,6 from~$C$ to~$C'$ yields the path 6,8,4,2 from $C'$ back to $C$, and $\varphi$ becomes

-The algorithm continues in this fashion, finding the sequence of curves listed in Table \ref{table:ExampleSearch}, until it is unable to find a better curve within the maximum search radius $R$.
-The resulting curve has minimal degree in $x$ rather than $y$, so we swap variables (and adjust signs) to obtain the optimized curve
+The algorithm continues in this fashion, finding the sequence of curves listed in Table \ref{table:ExampleSearch}.
+Eventually it is unable to find a better curve within the search radius~$R=8$ and terminates.
+The resulting curve $C_1$ has minimal degree in $x$ rather than $y$, so we swap variables (and adjust signs) to obtain the optimized equation

 which appears in Table \ref{table:FinalX1}.
 Corresponding changes to $\varphi$ yield the birational map